 In February 2015, the board adopted a formal written related person transactions policy that revised and codified our previous practices.

-The policy applies to any transaction or series of transactions in which: (1) the Company or any of its subsidiaries is a participant; (2) any "related person" (executive officer, director, greater than 5% beneficial owner of the Company's common stock, or an immediate family member of any of the foregoing) has or will have a material direct or indirect interest; and (3) the aggregate amount involved since the beginning of the Company's last completed fiscal year will exceed or may reasonably be exceed or may reasonably be exceed to exceed \$100,000.
+The policy applies to any transaction or series of transactions in which: (1) the Company or any of its subsidiaries is a participant; (2) any "related person" (executive officer, director, greater than 5% beneficial owner of the Company's common stock, or an immediate family member of any of the foregoing) has or will have a material direct or indirect interest; and (3) the aggregate amount involved since the beginning of the Company's last completed fiscal year will exceed or may reasonably be expected to exceed \$100,000.
 The policy provides that related person transactions that may arise during the year are subject to Audit Committee approval or ratification.
-In determining whether to approve or ratify a transaction, the Audit Committee will consider, among other factors it deems appropriate, whether the transaction is on terms no less favorable than terms generally available to an unaffiliated third-party, the extent of the related person's interest in the transaction, whether the transaction impair independence and whether there is a business reason for UPS to enter into the transaction.
+In determining whether to approve or ratify a transaction, the Audit Committee will consider, among other factors it deems appropriate, whether the transaction is on terms no less favorable than terms generally available to an unaffiliated thirdparty, the extent of the related person's interest in the transaction, whether the transaction would impair independence and whether there is a business reason for UPS to enter into the transaction.
 A copy of the policy is available on the governance section of our investor relations website at www.investors.ups.com.

 At least annually, each director and executive officer completes a detailed questionnaire that evaluates any business relationship that may give rise to a conflict of interest, including transactions where UPS is involved and where an executive officer, a director or a related person has a direct or indirect material interest.
-We also review the Company's financial systems to identify potential conflicts of interest and related person transactions with the Company that require disclosure in this proxy statement.
+We also review the Company's financial systems to identify potential